Issue symptoms

-When attempting to sync records from Salesforce to Zendesk, I'm getting one of these error messages: Name has already been taken with account synchronisation, or Email has already been taken for a contact or lead synchronisation.
+When I attempt to sync records from Salesforce to Zendesk, I'm getting one of these error messages: Name has already been taken with account synchronisation, or Email has already been taken for a contact or lead synchronisation.
 I confirmed that the organization or user in Zendesk has the correct value to match based on the matching criteria within Admin Center.
 Why doesn't the integration find or update that record?

-This error can appear for multiple reasons:
+This error can appear for multiple reasons.

 No matching record could be found based on the matching criteria